nus-cs2103-AY2324S1/tp/docs/team/cyaoxuan.md

   * Developer Guide:
     * Added implementation for `remark` feature
     * Extended documentation for the Model component on the new attributes added and design considerations
+    * Add use cases for features in MVP

 * **Project management**:
   * Assigned issues to the team and manage milestones in `v1.1`